harjoitukset/typescript-users-and-posts-v2/readme.md

 **Huom!** Oikeassa ohjelmistoprojektissa käyttäisit JavaScriptin `Array.sort`-funktiota ja antaisit sille parametrina kahta julkaisuaikaa vertailevan funktion.
 Voit tutustua aiheeseen esim. [mdn web docs -sivustolla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).

 Tässä tehtävässä harjoittelemme algoritmin toteutusta, joten kirjoitamme lajittelun itse.
-Käyttäjien lajittelussa saat käyttää valmista metodia.
+Tehtävän seuraavassa osassa saat käyttää valmista metodia.

 ## Osa 4: `sortUsersByRegistrationDate` (30 % pisteistä)

 > As part of our ongoing improvements to our platform, we've encountered a unique challenge with the `registeredAt` attribute in our user records.
 The `registeredAt` attribute stores the registration date for each user.
-However, we've noticed that different users have different data types for this attribute. **Users who registered through our mobile app have an integer value representing the epoch timestamp (in seconds), while users who registered through the web app have a string in ISO format**.
+However, we've noticed that different users have different data types for this attribute. **Users who registered through our mobile app have [an integer value representing the epoch timestamp (in seconds)](https://en.wikipedia.org/wiki/Unix_time), while users who registered through the web app have [a date string in ISO format](https://en.wikipedia.org/wiki/ISO_8601)**.
 It's crucial that we sort all users in ascending order by their registration date, regardless of the data type inconsistency.
 >
 > In this case, you are allowed to utilize the pre-existing `sort` method.
-However, I encourage you to reuse the sorting logic that you previously used when sorting posts, as it will save time and effort.
+However, I encourage you to reuse the sorting logic that you previously used when sorting posts.
 >
 > Thank you for your dedication to our project, and I look forward to seeing your solution in action.
 >
 > Maxwell Goldgrabber<br/>
-> This email was sent from and written by ChatGPT
+> This email was written by ChatGPT
 >
 > P.S.
 Here are examples of the different types of `registeredAt` values for users:
 >